Molten advances how people live, build, and move through innovative materials, chemicals, and fuels.

 Existing graphite production for batteries is an energy intensive, environmentally damaging process, and over 95% of graphite anode processing occurs in China.

-We are the only team in the world that has shown we can use methane to make a lithium ion grade graphite that drops directly into the existing lithium ion battery anode supply chain, fundamentally changing the cost structure and geographic constraints of the graphite supply chain.
+We are the only team in the world that can use methane to make graphite that drops directly into the existing lithium ion battery anode supply chain, fundamentally changing the cost structure and geographic constraints of the graphite supply chain.

 Clean Hydrogen for Heavy Industry

 While clean methods of hydrogen production exist – like water electrolysis – they rely on large amounts of renewable wind and solar energy.
-Our solution uses five times less energy than water electrolysis and can use existing natural gas networks to produce clean hydrogen where it is consumed.
+Our solution uses five times less energy than water electrolysis and can use existing natural gas networks to continuously produce clean hydrogen where it is consumed, avoiding expensive transport and storage of hydrogen.

 Kevin grew up in the Pacific Northwest as an environmentalist and aspiring inventor, and his mission for the last decade has been to decarbonize America’s energy infrastructure.
 During his Bachelor’s in Mechanical Engineering at Vanderbilt, he was constantly tinkering in his spare time and built anaerobic digestion systems, a biodiesel-powered, subsonic ramjet engine that won a NASA student launch competition, and an amphibious vehicle for a DARPA project.
 Kevin holds a PhD in Materials Science from Stanford University, where he developed record-efficiency perovskite-on-silicon tandems and the world’s first perovskite-on-perovskite tandems.
 He co-authored 25 papers with over 5000 citations in 3.5 years.
 Before founding Molten, Kevin was a co-founder of Swift Solar, a startup commercializing high-performance perovskite solar cells with lightweight, flexible form factors.
 Kevin holds 7 patents, is a Forbes 30 under 30 in Energy, and is a Breakthrough Energy Fellow.